antmicro/verilator-dynamic-scheduler-examples/README.md

 * `events` – event triggers, event controls, events in sensitivity lists,
 * `fork` – a showcase of the `fork` functionality, along with all possible `join` types,
 * `pong` – two `initial` blocks sending events to each other over multiple timeslots,
+* `randomize` – demonstrates support for the `randomize` class function with constraints,
 * `wait` – shows the `wait` statement in action.

 ## New functionality